Frequently Asked Questions

 The name of our business says what species we work with.

 All cheekiness aside, we do work with dogs in situations involving both cats and dogs where the cat is the focus of the work.
+We can help with very minor things with dogs such as going over basic clicker training.
 If there are situations where the dog requires help beyond what we can do, we may recommend a dog behavior consultant or dog trainer get involved.
-There are some great ones locally and there are some that use questionable methods.
-We’re happy to help you find one of the great ones!

 How quickly should I get started?